 Next, prep your walls carefully.
 Cover heavily textured paper with a thin coat of joint compound (spackle).
 This material will help smooth out the surface so that the texture won't show through the paint.
 Gently sand down the seams of the wallpaper so they're not as noticeable.
 Apply a coat of oil-based primer to the entire surface of the walls before painting.
 This helps seal the adhesive in the paper away from the moisture in the paint.
 Moisture from paint can often loosen wallpaper glue, causing bubbles or peeling.
 In addition to applying a primer, try to use oil-based paints to minimize the impacts of moisture of adhesives [source: Heavens].

 Now you're ready to make a decision about your walls.
-But before you do, read some of the information on the next page.
+But before you do, read some of the information below.
 It may help you with this decision or some others that may come up in your renovation project.